 Repository Configuration (preview-config.yml)

-Place this file in your repository root to configure preview deployments.
-The orchestrator reads it after cloning the repo; any values you set here override defaults and auto-detection (e.g. framework is taken from this file when present, otherwise detected from the repo).
+Required.
+Place this file in your repository root.
+The orchestrator reads it after cloning; if the file is missing or validation fails, the deployment fails with a clear error.
+Required fields are validated; optional fields override defaults and auto-detection (e.g. framework is taken from this file when present, otherwise detected from the repo).

 Required Fields